Skip to content

 Fixed Risk %

-For prop firm setups, the critical requirement is that risk is predictable per trade and scales with account balance.
+For prop firm setups, two things have to hold: risk is predictable per trade, and it scales with account balance.
 Fixed lot fails both.
 Lot multiplier fails the second.
-Balance %, equity %, and fixed risk % all satisfy both requirements — making them the only appropriate choices for accounts with daily loss rules.
+Balance %, equity %, and fixed risk % satisfy both, which leaves them as the appropriate choices for accounts with daily loss rules.

 Set your lot sizing mode before setting your daily loss protection thresholds.
 If lot sizing is wrong, even correctly configured protection thresholds will fire at unexpected P&L levels because the actual risk per trade differs from your assumptions.